leonid20000/odin-slides/README.md

 ## Light Up the Night

-**odin-slides** is an open-source project, embracing the power of community.
+**odin-slides** is an open-source labour of love, a weekend project embracing the power of community.
 Consider giving it a star 🌟, if you think it deserves one.
 Your star helps acknowledge the collective effort behind this project and motivates further improvements.

 Thank you for being a part of our open source community! 🌟